Giftbit/bombard/README.md

 ## Setup

-- Clone the repo `git clone git@github.com:Giftbit/bombard.git`.

-- Install dependencies `npm install`
+- Install with `npm install -g bombard`

 - Deploy the CloudFormation stack:

     [![Setup Bombard using CloudFormation](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=Bombard&templateURL=https://giftbit-public-resources.s3.amazonaws.com/cloudformation/bombard/bombard.0.1.0.yaml)

-- Install ts-node globally `npm install ts-node -g`.

-- Run `./bin/config.ts`.
+- In a work directory, run `bombared-setup`.
 This will create a `./config.json` file with information about your newly created CloudFormation Stack.
-(Use `./bin/config.ts -s StackName` if you did not use the default stack name.)
+(Use `bombard-setup-s StackName` if you did not use the default stack name.)

 ## Advanced Setup